Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 where $\Phi_0$ is the magnetic flux quantum, $Q$ is the total quality factor, $Q_c$ is the quality factor of the coupling to the feedline, $f_r$ is the average resonator frequency, $M_{in}$ is mutual inductance of the sensor input to the SQUID, $V_{tone}$ is the amplitude of the voltage oscillation on the feedline due to the probe tone, $\Delta f_{pp}$ is the peak-to-peak swing of the resonator frequ ency, and $\Delta f_{BW}$ is the resonator bandwidth.
 The value and trend with microwave frequency of $v_{n,synth}$ depends on the implementation of the room temperature electronics as well as the flux ramp modulation frequency.
 Similarly, the equivalent TES current noise corresponding to a fractional frequency noise $S_{TLS}$ from TLS fluctuations is

 The value of $S_{TLS}$ depends on many factors such as tone power, temperature, flux ramp modulation frequency, and the details of the resonator fabrication \cite{zmuidzinas2012}.
-Equations (\ref{eq:dac_noise}) and (\ref{eq:tls_noise}) show that the main noise contributions scale linearly with frequency and inversely with bandwidth.
+Equations (\ref{eq:dac_noise_2}) and (\ref{eq:tls_noise}) show that the main noise contributions scale linearly with frequency and inversely with bandwidth.
 To counteract the scaling with resonator frequency, we implement a microwave frequency-dependent resonator bandwidth, ranging from 100 kHz at 4 GHz to 200 kHz at 8 GHz (shown on the bottom left in Figure~\ref{fig:operability}), to maintain low noise across the full readout band.
-This is accomplished by tuning the strength of the capacitive coupling $C_c$ between the resonator and the feedline as shown in Figure~\ref{fig:schematic}.
+We note that the signals of interest in ground-based CMB telescopes are $\lesssim$100~Hz, so the modified resonator bandwidth remains independent of the signal bandwidth.
+The adjustable bandwidth is accomplished by tuning the strength of the capacitive coupling $C_c$ between the resonator and the feedline as shown in Figure~\ref{fig:schematic}.
 The peak-to-peak modulation of the resonance frequency must also be matched to the resonator bandwidth, so we also adjust the strength of the inductive coupling $M_c$, also shown in Figure~\ref{fig:schematic}.
 Neither adjustment requires a change in the fabrication procedure.
 The ranges of values which $C_c$ and $M_c$ take across the multiplexer are shown in Table~\ref{tab:parameters}.

 The multiplexer chip design also targets a reduction of inter-channel crosstalk.
-The coupling of neighboring resonance frequencies has been found to scale strongly with the average channel frequency $\bar{f}$ in addition to their spacing \cite{groh2024crosstalk, mates2019crosstalk}
+The coupling of neighboring resonance frequencies has been found to scale strongly with the average channel frequency $\bar{f}\equiv (f_i+f_{i\pm 1})/2$ in addition to their spacing \cite{groh2024crosstalk, mates2019crosstalk}

 To mitigate the rise at high frequencies, we deviate from the previous design paradigm of constant pairwise channel spacing to a frequency-dependent spacing schedule.
 However, fabrication-induced frequency scatter means that scheduling the spacing as $\bar{f}^2$ over the full 4--8 GHz range would result in insufficient margin in the pairwise spacing at the low edge of the band.
 Thus, we compromise by fixing the spacing to a constant value of 1.5 MHz at low frequencies, then allow it to rise quadratically for $\bar{f} > 5.5$ GHz (shown in the center left of Figure~\ref{fig:operability}).
 The resonator spacings are set by tuning the electrical lengths of their transmission line sections as depicted in Figure~\ref{fig:schematic}.